Write "shitty first drafts" without backtracking to edit.

-When you understand your legal brief’s main argument and have done enough research to get started, write what Anne Lamott calls a “shitty first draft.”1 What matters at this stage is not getting everything right; it’s getting words on the page.
+When you understand your legal brief’s main argument and have done enough research to get started, write what Anne Lamott, in her book Bird by Bird, calls a “shitty first draft.”1 What matters at this stage is not getting everything right; it’s getting words on the page.

 This is not the time to edit, wordsmith, second-guess yourself, or go down a rabbit hole of legal research.
 Your sole task is to complete a first draft, however terrible it may be.
 Don’t reread or revise what you’ve written until the draft is done.